-- 1. A party who has been properly served or appeared in a lawsuit must be diligent, citing Ross v.
-Nat.'l Ctr.
-For the Employment of the Disabled, 197 S.W.3d 795, 798 (Tex.
-2006).
-Even if a party does not know of a trial setting, if he appeared in the case but was not diligent in monitoring the case status, he can be ineligible for bill of review.
-Therefore, the trial court erred in concluding that defendant's lack of negligence was established in this case as a matter of law.
-Afri-Carib Enters. v.
-Mabon Ltd., 287 S.W.3d 217 (Tex.
-App. - Houston [14th Dist.]
-2009, pet. denied). - 2.
-In re Office of AG, 276 S.W.3d 611 (Tex.
-App. -- Houston [1st Dist.]
+- 1. In re Office of AG, 276 S.W.3d 611 (Tex.
+App. - Houston [1st Dist.]
 2008, no pet.)
 Mandamus proceeding directing that the trial court vacate orders which had set aside a default judgment, without good cause.
-The appellate court finds that the trial judge abused her discretion in vacating the default judgment, because there was no showing of meritorious defense, nor was there proof that the judgment was rendered as a result of fraud, accident, or wrongful act of the opposite party or official mistake, unmixed with any negligence of defendant. - 3.
+The appellate court finds that the trial judge abused her discretion in vacating the default judgment, because there was no showing of meritorious defense, nor was there proof that the judgment was rendered as a result of fraud, accident, or wrongful act of the opposite party or official mistake, unmixed with any negligence of defendant. - 2.
 In re Botello, No. 04-08-00562-CV (Tex.
-App. -- San Antonio, November 26, 2008, no pet.)(2008 Tex.
 App.
+San Antonio, November 26, 2008, no pet.)(2008 Tex.
+App.
 Lexis 8875)(mem. op.).
 Defendant could not simply deny service because recitals in return of service are prima facie evidence of service and a litigant is required to corroborate denial of service.
-Mandamus conditionally granted. - 4.
+Mandamus conditionally granted. - 3.
 Moseley v.
 Omega Ob-Gyn Assocs. of S. Arlington, No. 2-06-291-CV (Tex.
 App. - Fort Worth, June 19, 2008, pet. filed)(2008 Tex.
 App.
 Lexis 4601).
 Trial court improperly granted bill of review, reversed and rendered.
-Plaintiff failed to exercise due diligence in pursuing available legal remedies .
+Plaintiff failed to exercise due diligence in pursuing available legal remedies.
 Plaintiff failed to file Rule 306a motion to reinstate upon learning of dismissal order 65 days after it was signed.